SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 I would have to save the latest versions of all of my Gitea repositories locally on computer, and would have to manually create and place all my repositories in `/data/git/gitea-repositories` everytime I would have to update Gitea.
-As a result, this led me to think about a more conevient solution that could address this issue.
+As a result, this led me to think about a more convenient solution that could address this issue.

 ### Building Upon It